 2. Grab attention on job sites with your CV

 With the popularity of the internet, it’s not just about sending emails any more – the majority of job vacancies are posted online to help look for prospective employees.
 If you are not on such data bases no one will ever get to know about you.
-This is one reason why you need to create a profile and upload an up-to-date CV.
+This is one reason why you need to create a profile and upload an up-to-date CV, and keep checking sites specific to your career goal, like health sciences, hospitality, education, or even this site for veterinarian jobs.
 Sometimes it may take a while before you get a response but it’s better to have tried and lost than never to have tried at all.

 3. Get registered with a recruitment agency

 Recruitment agencies are designed with job-seekers in mind.
 Take advantage and register with the one closest to you.
-Recruitment agencies get their share of commission once they fill out a vacant position advertised by a company.
-This means they have a wide data base of what jobs need to be filled where.
+Recruitment agencies get their share of the commission once they fill out a vacant position advertised by a company.
+This means they have a wide database of what jobs need to be filled where.
 In addition, they also want to make money just as much as you do so they prove to be an invaluable resource to any graduate job seeker out there.
+If you know what industry you want to work in, it can be best to find an agency that is dedicated to that particular niche such as this clerical staffing agency based in Texas.
+They will be much more informed in that specific area which can raise your chances of success in getting the job.

 4. Steer clear of regurgitated documents